mbedross/BRUIEdhm/README.md

 f.
 'DHM_auto' Runs the DHM on a preprogramed cycle (fixed framrate and camera time)
 g.
 'SYS_off' turns the system off

-After establishing a UDP connection with BRUIE, it will wait for any of the above commands and execute them as necessary.
+After establishing a UDP connection with BRUIE, it will 'export' all necessary GPIO pins then wait for any of the above commands and execute them as necessary.

 -

 2. This script establishes consistant naming between scripts.
 Declares global variables that are used throughout the OS

-3.
+-

+3. This script 'exports' the GPIO pins on the Odroid.
+This means that it declare which pins are going to be used, assigns names and declares them as outputs.
+It also initializes the ADC pin in order to take temperature measurements.

+-

+4. Turns on the laser by using the GPIO pin on the Odroid to switch a relay, giving the laser power via 12Vdc power supply.
+This script is called when the 'DHM_on' command is received.

+-

+5. Deenergizes the relay that powers the laser thus turning it off

+-

+6.